Grotesque

 In literature

-In fiction, a character is usually considered a grotesque if he induces both empathy and disgust.
+In fiction, characters are usually considered grotesque if they induce both empathy and disgust.
 (A character who inspires disgust alone is simply a villain or a monster.)
 Obvious examples would include the physically deformed and the mentally deficient, but people with cringe-worthy social traits are also included.
-The reader becomes piqued by the grotesque's positive side, and continues reading to see if the character can conquer his darker side.
+The reader becomes piqued by the grotesque's positive side, and continues reading to see if the character can conquer their darker side.
 In Shakespeare's The Tempest, the figure of Caliban has inspired more nuanced reactions than simple scorn and disgust.
+Also, in J. R. R. Tolkien's The Lord of the Rings, the character of Gollum may be considered to have both disgusting and empathetic qualities, which fit him into the grotesque template.

 The grotesque received a new shape with Alice in Wonderland by Lewis Carroll, when a girl meets fantastic grotesque figures in her fantasy world.
 Carroll manages to make the figures seem less frightful and fit for children's literature, but still utterly strange.

-Southern Gothic is the genre most frequently identified with grotesques and William Faulkner is often cited as the ringmaster.
+Southern Gothic is a genre frequently identified with grotesques and William Faulkner is often cited as the ringmaster.
 Flannery O'Connor wrote, "Whenever I'm asked why Southern writers particularly have a penchant for writing about freaks, I say it is because we are still able to recognize one" ("Some Aspects of the Grotesque in Southern Fiction," 1960).
-In her short story "A Good Man Is Hard To Find," the Misfit, a serial killer, is clearly a maimed soul, utterly callous to human life but driven to seek the truth.
+In O'Connor's often-anthologized short-story "A Good Man Is Hard to Find," the Misfit, a serial killer, is clearly a maimed soul, utterly callous to human life but driven to seek the truth.
+The less obvious grotesque is the polite, doting grandmother who is unaware of her own astonishing selfishness.
+Another oft-cited example of the grotesque from O'Connor's work is her short-story entitled "A Temple Of The Holy Ghost."
+The American novelist, Raymond Kennedy is another author associated with the literary tradition of the grotesque.

 See also